LLM Coding Failure Patterns

 the completion output, repeated until the session was killed.
 The only fix was to close and restart.

-Rare, but a useful reminder that there's a probabilistic system under the hood.
+Rare, but a useful reminder that there is a probabilistic system under the hood.
 When a model starts producing obviously malformed output, stop and restart rather than trying to work around it.

 Unit tests — confident but shallow

-Unit test generation was one of the earlier uses of LLMs for coding — and it is genuinely useful.
-But the tests can be overly complex or too obvious: they test a clean, trivial input that will always pass, rather than the edge cases that actually break things.
+When I started using GitHub Copilot (2022), I mainly used it for code completion.
+But for actual code generation, unit tests were the main use case — and it is genuinely useful for that.
+The tests can be overly complex or too obvious though: they test a clean, trivial input that will always pass, rather than the edge cases that actually break things.

 Alex Goldhoorn is a freelance Senior Data Scientist.
 Find more at goldhoorn.net.